jagrvargen/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 4. 4-header.sh - A Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response.

 5. 5-post_params.sh - A Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response.

+6. 100-status_code.sh - A Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.